 Often you celebrate your birthday by bringing cake for your colleagues, and some places the employees eat breakfast together on Fridays.

 Courses in Danish workplace culture

-At the free job search courses arranged by the City of Copenhagen and Work in Denmark the participants will be taught about Danish workplace culture:
+At the free job search courses arranged by the City of Copenhagen and Work in Denmark, participants will be taught about Danish workplace culture:

-International House does also occasionally organize events on Danish workplace culture.
+International House occasionally organises events on Danish workplace culture.